-Standing Order 3.3.2 provides for the chair to make rulings.
+Standing Order 3.3.2 provides for the chairperson to make rulings.
 Any ruling of the chairperson is deemed final unless deemed otherwise in these Standing Orders.
 Standing Order 3.3.3 provides for challenge of the chairs ruling unless deemed final.

 Challenge of the chairperson's ruling must be immediately validated by a vote of the meeting.
-Standing Orders prescribes whether the validation is by simple majority or by a 75% majority.
+Standing Orders prescribes whether the validation is by simple majority or by a vote of not less than 75% of the members present and voting 75% majority.

-Standing Order - Ruling provisions Status of ruling 3.4.3 Disorderly members to withdraw Open to challenge by 75% majority vote of meeting 3.4.5 Retraction of, or apology for, offensive or malicious language Open to challenge by 75% majority vote of meeting 3.4.6 Withdrawal from meetings Open to challenge by 75% majority vote of meeting 3.4.8 Adjournment of meeting following disorder Final 3.8.6 Temporary adjournment of meeting Open to challenge by 75% majority vote of meeting 3.9.2 Agenda (re-ordering of) Open to challenge by 75% majority vote of meeting 3.10.2 Irrelevant matter and needless repetition Final 3.10.6 Time limits on speakers Challenge by simple majority vote of meeting 3.10.11 Personal explanation Open to challenge by 75% majority vote of meeting 3.10.12Explanation of previous speech Open to challenge by 75% majority vote of meeting 3.12.6 Motions in writing Open to challenge by 75% majority vote of meeting 3.12.7 Motions expressed in parts to be decided in parts Open to challenge by 75% majority vote of meeting 3.12.10Amendments not accepted Open to challenge by 75% majority vote of meeting 3.14.3 Refusal of matters raised in notice of motion Final 3.15.2 Second repeat where notice of motion rejected Final 3.16.3 Procedural motions to be determined Open to challenge by 75% majority vote of meeting
+Stand ing Order - Ruling provisions Status of ruling 3.4.3 Disorderly members to withdraw Open to challenge by a vote of not less than 75% of the members present and voting 3.4.5 Retraction of, or apology for, offensive or malicious language Open to challenge by a vote of not less than 75% of the members present and voting 3.4.6 Withdrawal from meetings Open to challenge by a vote of not less than 75% of the members present and voting 3.4.8 Adjournment of meeting following disorder Final 3.8.6 Temporary adjournment of meeting Open to challenge by a vote of not less than 75% of the members present and voting 3.9.2 Agenda (re-ordering of) Open to challenge by a simple majority vote of the members present and voting 3.10.2 Irrelevant matter and needless repetition Final 3.10.6 Time limits on speakers Open to challenge by a vote of not less than 75% of the members present and voting 3.10.11 Personal explanation Open to challenge by a vote of not less than 75% of the members present and voting 3.10.12 Explanation of previous speech Open to challenge by a vote of not less than 75% of the members present and voting 3.12.6 Motions in writing Open to challenge by a vote of not less than 75% of the members present and voting 3.12.7 Motions expressed in parts to be decided in parts Open to challenge by a vote of not less than 75% of the members present and voting 3.12.10 Amendments not accepted Open to challenge by a vote of not less than 75% of the members present and voting 3.14.3 Refusal of matters raised in notice of motion Final 3.15.3 No repeats where notice of motion adopted Final